SreeraaghavRaja-22/uP2_Lab4/README.md

 - Important Notes:
   - Disabled Periodic threads in SysTick to test code
   - when uncommenting out that portion, make sure to add a periodic thread to not mess stuff up!

+- Issues I Think I Have:
+  - Joystick latency (Low Refresh Rate)
+  - Random Pixels Generated
+  - The clock may be a little low

+- Took 43 Hours but I'm DONE
+- 43 hours for parts C - E
+- 10 hours for parts A - B